huwenboshi/huwenboshi.github.io/_posts/2021-02-21-crosspopfunct.markdown

 ### What did we study?

-We studied the effects of genetic variants have on diseases and traits across different populations (East Asians and Europeans, in particular).
+We studied the effects genetic variants have on diseases and traits across different populations (East Asians and Europeans, in particular).
 In summary, we wanted to answer the following questions.